4–5 September 2020

 ― Virginia Woolf, A Room of One’s Own

-Galit Eilat’s workshop will examine the project Picasso in Palestine through John Berger’s (methods) Ways of Seeing.
+Galit Eilat’s workshop examined the project Picasso in Palestine through John Berger’s (methods) Ways of Seeing.

 Those who curate are able to narrate the next version of history or even comparative versions of histories, that future generations learn.
 Museums and art educators have the power to tell stories about humanity and human histories, live conditions and their world view only through the art they created.
 A nostalgic approach, Berger says, tells an incorrect story.
 He calls this approach “the final empty claim for the continuing values of an oligarchic, undemocratic culture.”